UdayaLakmal/expense-manager/README.md

   * Checking, savings, joint, etc.
 * Categories
 * [Google Sheet](https://docs.google.com/spreadsheets/d/1Lz1_gHIgCKPKhJpFerq9PoNy-TIst7eLZ5plQi5Prv0/edit?usp=sharing) as a backend

-  * Great privacy and access control.
-  * Don't share sensitive data with 3rd party.
+  * Uses Google Sheet as a database to store expenses.
+Why?
+     Privacy.
+It's your personal data.
+It should belong to you.
+     Sheets is way better at handling numbers than me.
+You can do all kinds of analysis using graphs, formulas, etc.
+     I didn't want to write backend 🤓
-  * Unlimited analysis up to your sheet skill.
+     Unlimited analysis up to your sheet skill.
 * Works great on mobile
   * Progressive Web App.
 Loads quickly and works as a standalone app.
 * Beautiful material design